 Wastedland 2 follows three solitary vandals (played by Wolftits, Avoid, and Smells) as they roam from one graffiti drenched zone to the next in a never-ending search for beer, weed, a wall to paint, and the answer to their unanimous question of their futility- “what’s the point?!”

-UFO 907 outside the Hudson Basilica waiting on a train South. (photo by William Teeth)
+UFO 907 outside the Hudson Basilica waiting on a train South. (photo by William Teeth)Amoeba and Wolftits encounter the UFO spaceship in a field somewhere. (film still)

 After traveling the country on a 40 plus city tour- the spaceship from the film (by UFO 907 and William Thomas Porter) has been lurking trackside since July at the Basilica in Hudson, NY patiently waiting to hop a train back home to Kingston, NY.